CSR

 Category 3 - Indirect emissions from transport

-The reduction in emissions from freight transport is directly linked to the strategies of our transporters, who at the same time seek to reduce their consumption of fossil fuels.
+The reduction in emissions from freight transport is directly linked to the strategies of our carriers, who are also seeking to reduce their consumption of fossil fuels.

 These strategies include renewing the fleet with cleaner vehicles (Euro 6, bioNGV, biodiesel, hybrid, etc.), optimizing driving logistics (eco-driving, route optimization, optimization of the fill rate, etc.).

 For the home-work journey, emissions reduction will come from vehicle developments.
-The growing use of hybrid and all-electric vehicles is driving this reduction.
+The increasing use of hybrid and all-electric vehicles is contributing to this reduction.

-From January 2025, VIM will provide electric vehicle charging stations to headquarters employees.
+From January 2025, VIM will provide head office employees with charging stations for electric vehicles.

-This is the category in which VIM 's action is most significant.
+This is the category where VIM 's action is most significant.
 While part of the emissions is linked to the use of the equipment (operating time and conditions, environment, maintenance, configuration, etc.), part is linked to the technologies and components used for their design.

 Equipment equipped with motors and fans meets regulations such as ECODESIGN (ErP) whose objective (requirements reviewed periodically) is to reduce electricity consumption and, more broadly, the impact on the environment.